postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 cosine_distance
 --------------------
- 0.7383001059221699
+ 0.7328613577628744
 ```

 !!!

 !!!

-You'll notice that the distance between "What is the pgml.transform function?" and "The pgml.transform function is a PostgreSQL function for calling LLMs in the database." is much smaller than the cosine distance between "What is the pgml.transform function?" and "I think tomatos are incredible on burgers".
+You'll notice that the distance between "What is the pgml.transform function?" and "The pgml.transform function is a PostgreSQL function for calling LLMs in the database." is much smaller than the cosine distance between "What is the pgml.transform function?" and "I think tomatoes are incredible on burgers".

 ## Making it fast!